Physics-Informed Neural Nets for Control of Dynamical Systems: Conclusion

 \section{Conclusion}

-We have proposed a new general framework that makes physics-informed neural networks (PINNs) amenable to control methods, such as MPC, opening a wide range of application opportunities.
-This Physics-Informed Neural Nets-based Control (PINC) approach not only allows a PINN to work for longer-range time intervals that are not fixed beforehand without severe prediction degradation as it normally does, but also makes it easy to use such a network for MPC applications.
-In control applications, this framework provides a way to identify a system by integrating collected data from a plant with a priori expert knowledge in the form of ordinary differential equations.
-Although we only used initial conditions as real \textit{collected} data, we expect that usage of additional data points scattered in space-time will make the training of PINC nets much faster.
-In future work, we intend to extend the framework to systems described by differential-algebraic equations (DAEs), and systems for which prior knowledge is uncertain (unknown parameters) as well as to apply PINC to industrial control problems, such as in oil and gas industry, for which some prior knowledge of ODEs are known in addition to very noisy data.
-We expect to improve the identification process in an industrial setting by using complementary sources for training deep networks (ODEs and data), making feasible a wide range of previously unsolved applications in control.
+We have proposed a new framework that makes Physics-Informed Neural Networks (PINNs) amenable to control methods, such as MPC, opening a wide range of application opportunities.
+This Physics-Informed Neural Nets-based Control (PINC) approach allows a PINN to work for longer-range time intervals that are not fixed beforehand, without severe prediction degradation as it normally does, and makes it easy to employ such networks in MPC applications.
+In control applications, this framework (a) provides a way to identify a system by integrating collected data from a plant with a priori expert knowledge in the form of ordinary differential equations; \eaa{(b) can simulate differential equations faster than numerical solution methods, specially if extended to Partial Differential Equations (PDE), making PINNs more appealing to real-time control applications.} Although we only used initial conditions as real training data, we foresee that using additional sparse data will make the training of PINC nets much faster.